Dr Anna Plyushteva

 Outreach

 Anna strives to build lasting collaborations with organisations beyond academia.
-In recent years, she has worked with essential workers during the Covid-19 pandemic to document their everyday experiences, and collaborated with Lancashire County Council and Jacobs on intersectional approaches to gender as part of inclusive transport planning.
+The project Care on the Move is a collaboration with local and national organisations, including Swindon SEND Families Voice, SENDIASS Oxfordshire, and Living Streets.
+Previously, Anna has worked with essential workers during the Covid-19 pandemic to document their everyday experiences, and collaborated with Lancashire County Council and Jacobs on intersectional approaches to inclusive transport infrastructure appraisal.
 She has previously contributed to 'walk to school' campaigns and workplace mobility planning strategies by Sofia Municipality; a UK Department for Transport report on young people's changing travel habits; and the campaign work of advocacy group Spasi Sofia.

 Selected Publications